awsdocs/aws-sam-developer-guide/doc_source/sam-resource-layerversion.md

 ### Ref<a name="sam-resource-layerversion-return-values-ref"></a>

-When the logical ID of this resource is provided to the Ref intrinsic function, it returns the resource ARN of the underlying Lambda LayerVersion\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, it returns the resource ARN of the underlying Lambda LayerVersion\.

-For more information about using the Ref function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref` function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) in the *AWS CloudFormation User Guide*\.

 ## Examples<a name="sam-resource-layerversion--examples"></a>